 Time is another massive benefit.
 Negotiating with six or eight or twelve sellers one at a time, face to face, can take months.
 Reverse auctions take hours.
 Now, obviously there is some set-up involved, and a vetting process to determine which sellers are invited to the event, but the savings in terms of time (and therefore money) are huge.

 The first time I was asked to run a reverse auction for a government department, they came to me because they had a restricted timeframe in which negotiations had to be conducted and contracts put together.
 We achieved huge savings in that event, and shortened the process by eight weeks.

 Well, yes, in a word.
 The contract is awarded to the lowest bidder at the end of the auction process.
 But that doesn’t mean you can’t have qualitative parameters.
 For example, before the auction starts, you can vet potential sellers on a range of qualitative aspects, such as social or environmental considerations, or contractual considerations.
 This is an important phase in the auction process, as it means that only the sellers you are willing to work with are involved in the auction itself.

 The ABC’s stance is understandable; change and risk are constant bedfellows, and taking that step into the unknown makes us all instinctively recoil.
 I believe one aspect of my job is to educate my clients on the benefits of reverse auctions and guide them through the process.
 The potential for savings cannot be overstated, and I truly believe companies out there that aren’t using reverse auctions are in danger of going the way of Blockbuster.

 The future is to be embraced, not feared.
-Stop rearranging deck chairs and contact the team at Purchasing Index now to discuss reverse auctions, and become an innovator in your field.
+Stop rearranging deck chairs and contact the team at PI Data Analytics now to discuss reverse auctions, and become an innovator in your field.